top of page

 • Recruitment and consultations with our Champions and partner organizations.

-• 16 March 2026 - First public release of early data findings.
+• Mid-March: First public release of early data findings.

-• Discussions with partners on how to apply survey results to concrete changes in Australian political life.
+• Consultations with partners on how to apply survey results to concrete changes in Australian political life.

 Mar - Jun 2026